awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 To view the latest version of the JSON policy document, see [AmazonEBSCSIDriverServiceRolePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEBSCSIDriverPolicy.html#AmazonEBSCSIDriverPolicy-json) in the AWS Managed Policy Reference Guide\.

+## AWS managed policy: AmazonEFSCSIDriverPolicy<a name="security-iam-awsmanpol-AmazonEFSCSIDriverServiceRolePolicy"></a>

+The `AmazonEFSCSIDriverPolicy` policy allows the Amazon EFS Container Storage Interface \(CSI\) to create and delete access points on your behalf\.
+It also grants the Amazon EFS CSI driver permissions to list your access points file systems, mount targets, and Amazon EC2 availability zones\.

+To view the latest version of the JSON policy document, see [AmazonEFSCSIDriverServiceRolePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEFSCSIDriverPolicy.html#AmazonEFSCSIDriverPolicy-json) in the AWS Managed Policy Reference Guide\.

 ## AWS managed policy: AmazonEKSLocalOutpostClusterPolicy<a name="security-iam-awsmanpol-AmazonEKSLocalOutpostClusterPolicy"></a>

 You can attach this policy to IAM entities\.
 Before creating a local cluster, you must attach this policy to your [cluster role](service_IAM_role.md)\.
 Kubernetes clusters that are managed by Amazon EKS make calls to other AWS services on your behalf\.
 They do this to manage the resources that you use with the service\.